Aims & Objectives

 Beer and taxes

-Australians pay amongst the highest excise (tax) on beer in the world, they then pay a further 10% in GST on the excise, then pay another 10% GST on top of everything at the retail end.
+Australians pay the fourth highest excise (beer tax) on beer in the world.
+They then pay another 10% GST on top of everything, including the excise, at the retail end.
+That excise rate of tax in Australia is automatically increased every six months.

 Frankly, enough is enough.

-The Brewers Association is seeking reductions in excise.
-Australian beer drinkers pay $4.2 billion a year in taxes on their favourite brews, meanwhile, all key Australian Government indicators on alcohol consumption continue a 40-plus year decline.
+The Brewers Association of Australia is seeking reductions in excise.
+Australian beer drinkers paid $3.6 billion in taxes in 2018-19 on their favourite brews, meanwhile, all key Australian Government indicators on alcohol consumption continue a 40-plus year decline.
 It's time Aussies were rewarded for doing the right thing.

 For the most part, the Australian alcohol taxation system is simple and straight-forward to manage.
 The beer industry is not seeking reform, except to provide beer drinkers with excise relief.
 The sheer quantum of taxes paid by Australian beer drinkers in our tax system is disproportionate.